Lednice: Administrative division

+Geography

+Lednice is located about 7 km northwest of Břeclav and 45 km south of Brno.
+It lies in a flat landscape in the Lower Morava Valley.
+The Thaya River flows through the northern part of the municipal territory.
+Stará Dyje and Zámecká Dyje, which are canals of the Thaya, also flow through the territory.

+There are several large fishponds.
+Their territory, together with the immediate surroundings, is protected as the Lednické rybníky National Nature Reserve.

 History

-The first written mention of Lednice is from 1222 under its Latin name Izgruobi, as a property of the Sirotek family.
-In the mid-13th century it was passed into the hands of the House of Liechtenstein and its fortunes had been tied inseparably to the members of this noble family.
+The first written mention of Lednice is from 1222 under its Latin name Izgruobi, as a property of the Weisen/Orphanus family.
+In the mid-13th century, it was passed into the hands of the House of Liechtenstein and its fortunes had been tied inseparably to the members of this noble family.